Donor Profile

 Bilateral Spending

 64% of Italy’s bilateral ODA is disbursed through the public sector, above the DAC average of 56%, followed by 20% to multilateral organizations as earmarked funding, in line with DAC average.
-Bilateral funding through multilateral organizations jumped in absolute terms from 2021-2022, most likely due to COVID-19 response but has declined in relative terms.

-Although Sub-Saharan Africa was a priority region for Italy’s bilateral development cooperation, receiving 37% or US$984 million in 2021, funding towards the region fell by 60% in 2022, with the region receiving US$402 million.
+Although Sub-Saharan Africa is a priority region for Italy’s bilateral development cooperation, receiving 37% or US$984 million in 2021, funding towards the region fell by 60% in 2022, with the region receiving US$402 million.
 Italy’s bilateral funding to the SSA region is now below the DAC average of 17%.
 However, according to the Programming and Policy Document, the SSA region remains a priority.
 A large share of Italy’s bilateral funding, 54% or US$2.1 billion, is unallocated by country and region.

 On October 9, 2023, the Italian Joint Committee for International Development decided to raise resources allocated to bilateral cooperation by 60% in 2024, with 25% and 15% of remaining resources for 2024 to be given to emergency and multilateral interventions, respectively.